-Director Number of executive directorships Number of non-executive directorships
+Director Number directorships of S executive Number of non-executive directorships John Holmes 1

-Michael Page 1

-John Holmes 1

 The firms' Diversity and Inclusion Policy sets out a commitment to creating an environment that ensures that everyone is treated with fairness, dignity, and respect.

 Gender Pay is also an important metric for the firm.
 The firm continues to work to improve its monitoring, developing real-time metrics and a more robust grading structure to improve the metrics.